Assisted Sales: What are They and Do They Work? 2023

 Advance Equity Payout

-Advance equity payout.
 Using this option means that you will be paid a portion of your equity stake in the property in advance of the sale process completing.
-This means that the seller can get hold of cash for their property fast.
+This means that the seller can get cash for their property fast.

 As the seller of a property at the centre of an Assisted Sale, you will be able to pass all related property management duties - and charges - over to the buyer as a part of this agreement.